gerrygeko/covid-data-analysis/README.md

 This web application gathers and shows World data for the COVID-19, with particular attention to the details of the Italian regions.
 It gives the possibility to arrange and visualize the data in different ways using different graphs.
-The web application is reachable at the following link [SARS-CoV-2-Gellex](https://www.data-covid.com/)
+The web application is reachable at the following link [Coronavirus Data-Gellex](https://www.data-covid.com/)

 ## Data update
 - Italian Data (data of the day) is published every day from the Department of Civil Protection at about 17:30.